Trung28899/AccountAndPassApp/README DO THIS FIRST.txt

 - Implement back arrow on the top of the screen
 - Fix the small bugs
 - change to better background screen
+- If there is an existing user and another user register with the same UserName, the app should not let the other user register that userName, right now the app changed the existing node
+- Should Have log out button